IOT

 Step-3: Implementation and Validation

 Here, the digital twin is activated and receives real-time data from the physical asset.
-This data is analysed to ensure the digital twin accurately mirrors its physical counterpart.
+This data is analyzed to ensure it accurately mirrors its physical counterpart.

 Step-4: Operation and Evolution

-The digital twin now begins to provide actionable insights, predict outcomes, and enable optimized decision-making.
-Over time, the digital twin evolves as more data is collected, resulting in more accurate predictions.
+It will now begin to provide actionable insights, predict outcomes, and enable optimized decision-making.
+Over time, this technology will evolve as more data is collected, resulting in more accurate predictions.

 Step-5: Retirement

-Even when the physical asset is decommissioned, the digital twin continues to provide value.
+Even when the physical asset is decommissioned, it will continue to provide value.
 It can be used to inform the design and operation of future assets.

 Types of Digital Twins